Danske CFO says U.S. inquiry differs from one that shut Latvia's ABLV

 Browder confirmed to Reuters on Friday that he had sent the letter on Sept 24, while Danske Bank said on Thursday that the U.S. Department of Justice (DOJ) had begun a criminal investigation into its Estonian branch.

-“We are in a very early phase of the dialogue with the U.S. authorities so it’s very difficult to speculate in the outcome,” Mosegaard said.
+“We are in a very early phase of the dialogue with the U.S. authorites so it’s very difficult to speculate in the outcome,” Mosegaard said.
+(Reporting by Teis Jensen Editing by Alexander Smith)